Which works better for CMT foot problems: surgery or therapy alone?

 Summary

-This study looks at two ways to help people with Charcot-Marie-Tooth disease (CMT) walk better: foot surgery followed by rehabilitation, or physical therapy alone.
-Researchers will track walking speed and endurance over two years in 200 participants.
-The goal is to see which approach leads to better long-term walking ability.
+This study looks at two ways to help people with Charcot-Marie-Tooth disease (CMT) walk better.
+One group gets foot surgery followed by rehabilitation, the other gets only physical therapy.
+Researchers will track walking speed and endurance for up to two years to see which approach leads to bigger improvements.
+The goal is to help patients and doctors choose the best treatment for foot deformities caused by CMT.

 Disclaimer Read more